sacred-harp-minutes/sacred-harp-minutes/docs/how-to-setup-a-year.md

      - `mkdir ../BW-JPEG`
      - `mv *.jpg ../BW-JPEG`

-2. Retitle folders what they should be:
-   - to OCR-A and CORRECTED-A
+4. Retitle folders as follows so that their contents are easy to understand `OCR` to OCR-A and CORRECTED-A
-   - to OCR-B and CORRECTED-B
+   `Ocropus` to OCR-B and CORRECTED-B
-   - to COLOR-JPEG
+   `SOURCE` to COLOR-JPEG

-3. Copy these for year into the repo, addn using `git add`, `git commit` and `git push`
+5. Copy these plus `SMALL-JPEG` for year into the repo using `git add`, `git commit` and `git push`

-4. Run the following script ...
+6. Run the following script ...
 (TDB) to create issues